 During the inference phase, the secret image $\mathbf{x}_s$ is first passed through a variational encoder $\mathcal{E}_\text{VAE}(\cdot)$ to obtain the latent distribution by

 Then, we perform stochastic sampling from this latent distribution by applying the reparameterization trick as below:

 where $\epsilon$ is a standard Gaussian noise vector.
 The sampled latent variable $\mathbf{z}_s$ serves as the starting point for the following diffusion process.
-After steganography and semantic transmisson, the variational decoder $\mathcal{D}_\text{VAE}(\cdot)$ transforms the latent variable $\mathbf{z}'_s$ back into the bit space to reconstruct the secret image by
+After steganography and semantic transmission, the variational decoder $\mathcal{D}_\text{VAE}(\cdot)$ transforms the latent variable $\mathbf{z}'_s$ back into the bit space to reconstruct the secret image by

-where $\mathbf{x}'_s$ denotes the reconstructed secret image. \begin{rem} As illustrated in Alogrithm \ref{alg:vae-combined}, we first employ a VAE\cite{kingma2013auto} to encode an input image $\mathbf{x}$ into a latent representation $\mathbf{z}$ that captures its semantic feature.
-This latent representation not only retains the semantic core of the image but also suppresses redundant pixel-level details, offering a more compact and secure encoding.
-Moreover, the latent variable provides a stable and controllable foundation for the subsequent key-guided diffusion generation. \end{rem}
+where $\mathbf{x}'_s$ denotes the reconstructed secret image. \begin{rem} As illustrated in Algorithm \ref{alg:vae-combined}, we employ a VAE\cite{kingma2013auto} to encode an input image $\mathbf{x}$ into a latent representation $\mathbf{z}$ that captures its semantic feature.
+The steganographic capacity is constrained by the VAE-based latent space $\mathcal{Z} \in \mathbb{R}^{h \times w \times c}$, where each secret image is mapped into a compact latent vector.
+The capacity per generated stego image is simply calculated as $C_L = (h \times w \times c) \times b$ bits, where $b$ represents the numerical precision.
+This latent representation retains the semantic core of the image and suppresses redundant pixel-level details to offer a more compact encoding, which also provides a stable and controllable foundation for the subsequent key-guided diffusion generation.